railwayapp/docs/src/docs/guides/public-api.md

 #### Team token

 Select a team in the `Team` dropdown to create a token tied to a team.
 A team token -
-- has access to all the team's resources
+- Has access to all the team's resources
-- cannot be used to access your personal resources on Railway
+- Cannot be used to access your personal resources on Railway

 *Note that Teams are a Pro feature.*

 #### Personal token

 If you do not select a team, the token will be tied to your Railway account and will have access to all your resources.
 Do not share this token with anyone else.

+#### Project token

+Project tokens are scoped to a specific environment within a project and can only be used to authenticate requests to that environment.

 ### Execute a Test Query